Our Labs

 Isaac L. Moss, MD, CM, MASc, FRCSC

 As a spinal surgeon, Dr. Moss has dedicated his career to the treatment of patients with spinal pathology to alleviate pain and improve function in a safe, efficient, and effective manner.
 Despite significant advancements in the field of spinal surgery, there is still room for improvement in the approach to many pathologic entities.
 Thus, Dr. Moss’s laboratory focuses its basic science research efforts on the development of biologics treatments to prevent and/or treat degeneration of the intervertebral disc in a minimally invasive and/or non-surgical manner.
 The lab employs both in vitro and in vivo preclinical models of disc degeneration to study pathology and evaluate novel treatments.
-Projects involve utilization advanced of advance imaging techniques, such as atomic force microscopy, to gain a better understanding of the structural, biomechanical and biochemical changes in the disc extracellular matrix associated with progressive degeneration.
+Projects involve the utilization of advanced imaging techniques, such as atomic force microscopy, to gain a better understanding of the structural, biomechanical, and biochemical changes in the disc extracellular matrix associated with progressive degeneration.
 The lab also investigates the efficacy of growth factors, scaffold and cells for intervertebral disc regeneration.
-Specifically, they have demonstrated in both in vitro and in vivo studies that platelet derived growth factor (PDGF) can slow progression of degeneration by inhibiting disc cells apoptosis and promoting functional metabolism.
-Medical students, post-graduate fellows, and orthopaedic residents all participate in research efforts.
+Specifically, they have demonstrated in both in vitro and in vivo studies that platelet-derived growth factor (PDGF) can slow the progression of degeneration by inhibiting disc cells apoptosis and promoting functional metabolism.
+Medical students, postgraduate fellows, and orthopedic residents all participate in research efforts.